xDuinoRails/xDuinoRails-Bus/README.md

 # xDuinoRail-Bus
-The xDuinoRail-Bus allows themodular development of model railroad electronics.
+The xDuinoRail-Bus allows a odular development of model railroad electronics.

 ## Pinout